Los Angeles sheriff’s deputies to get body-worn cameras

 LOS ANGELES (AP) — Los Angeles County deputies, who make up the largest sheriff’s department in the nation, will begin getting body-worn cameras in October, the sheriff’s announced Wednesday.

 Sheriff Alex Villanueva said 1,200 deputies in five patrol stations will receive the body cameras beginning Oct.
-1. Ultimately, the department will spend $25 million over five years for 5,200 cameras.
+1. Ultimately, the department is projected to spend $25 million over five years for 5,200 cameras.

 Hundreds of deputies reportedly purchased their own body cameras as the department’s plans to buy them stalled for years.